CervelloLabs/referrski/packages/react-native/README.md

 ## Configuration

-Before using the SDK, you need to configure it with your app ID and API key:
+After signing up at [www.referrski.com](https://www.referrski.com), configure the SDK with your app ID and API key (auth header):

 ```typescript
 import { ReferrSki } from '@referrski/react-native';